 Once your internal documentation process and company knowledge base are released, try to hold a focus group or allow feedback as part of the development process.
 Allow people to @tag you and comment on their questions, concerns, or provide useful feedback.
 This way is especially useful for a distributed team working across different time zones.

 However, you can also consider hosting a feedback focus session after a couple of weeks of use.
 Collect a handful of users from the company and learn how they’re interacting with the tool.
 When you’re so hands-on in building a knowledge base, it can be hard to understand how other people interact with it.
-Give them an open opportunity to build the wiki with you.
+Give them an open opportunity to create your wiki.

 8. Assign owners by field and total project